d11r/d11r-me/src/posts/how-i-became-a-software-engineer.md

 tags:
   - general
 ---
 I decided to become a software developer when I was about 14.
 That's when I wrote my computer program in QBasic.
 Fast forward almost ten years, I earned a software engineering degree and got a full-time software engineering job at a big tech company.
-This article describes what happened in between.
+This article goes through the things that happened in between.

 ## Early days